taymuur/Bytewise-DataScience/Week 03/3-tic-tac-toe-python.md

             self.current_state[0][2] == self.current_state[2][0]):
             return self.current_state[0][2]

-        # Is whole board full?
+        # Check if the whole board full
         for i in range(0, 3):
             for j in range(0, 3):
                 # There's an empty field, we continue the game